MisbahKhan0009/CSE445-G4/README.md

    ```bash
    cd CSE445-G4
    ```
+3. **Install Dependencies: You can install all required libraries using**: pip install -r requirements.txt

+4. Run the Main Script:
+   python main.py

 And then set up your environemnt and install all the libraries.
 Then run the ```main.py``` file.